-I had to collect something a friend had left for me in this house.
-A man opened the door.
-First thing he said: “Hi, do not mind the mess.”
+I had to pick up something a friend had left for me in this house.
+A man opened the door and greeted me with, "Hi, don't mind the mess."

-I stepped in and looked around realising that’s a semi-abandoned house.
-A beautiful, huge apartment in a wealthy area of Rome, but its days of glory must have faded a long time since.
-Everything in there was scattered all over the places, but with a feel of controlled disorder.
+I stepped inside and took in the semi-abandoned state of the beautiful, spacious apartment in a wealthy area of Rome, realizing that its days of grandeur must have been long gone.
+Everything was scattered about, but with a sense of intentional disarray.

-I didn’t dare moving anything from its place, not even a shutter to let more light in.
-I wanted that place to look as candid as it was.
-As if nobody were there, not even the photographer, I mean.
+I didn't dare move anything from its place, not even opening a shutter to let in more light.
+I wanted the place to look as candid and untouched as it was.
+As if no one was there, not even the photographer.

 SHARE THIS PROJECT